MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/recipe.md

 the `this` keyword refers to the Object processing the Recipe.
 However, in crafting-type Recipes, the `this` keyword does refer to the Recipe itself.

+### Uncrafted Description

+* Spreadsheet label: **Message When Uncrafted**
+* Class attribute: [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) `this.uncraftedDescription`

+When a Player uncrafts an Inventory Item, they will receive a parsed version of this string.
+Because uncraftable Recipes cannot have an Object tag, the `this` keyword will always refer to the Recipe itself.

 ### Row

 * Class attribute: [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)